 Therefore, performing clinical trials according to standardized methodology and pooling the data in one international database will facilitate both clinical subtypisation of different form of tinnitus, and identification of promising treatments for different types of tinnitus.

 The TRI database project is the first international collaboration of specialized tinnitus clinics following this approach.
 At present, 19 centers from 11 countries participate in the project (see Worldmap of Subtyping Centers).
-Since the start of the project in summer 2008, more than 400 tinnitus patients worldwide have been documented according to the TRI Consensus using an standardized Case Report Form (CRF) and have been followed up while undergoing more than 14 different treatment strategies.
+Since the start of the project in summer 2008, almost 3000 tinnitus patients worldwide have been documented according to the TRI Consensus using an standardized Case Report Form (CRF) and have been followed up while undergoing more than 40 different treatment strategies.

 Literature on the TRI Database Project